Ackee-Blockchain/solidity-for-vscode/README.md

 # [Ackee Blockchain](https://ackeeblockchain.com) Tools for Solidity

 Tools for Solidity is an extension for Visual Studio Code that implements a language server for Solidity.
-It offers most of the language server features and displays results of vulnerability detectors along with compiler warnings and errors.
+It offers most of the language server features and displays results of vulnerability detectors (powered by [Wake](https://getwake.io)) along with compiler warnings and errors in custom UI.
 Different graph types can be generated to better vizualize the relations in the code.

 **This extension provides the following language server features:**